-When you finally wake up from your drunken-grief-state everything is a blur.
+When you finally wake up from your drunken-grief-state, everything is a blur.
 You survey the damage and think, “Did I do that?”
-Completely unsure of whether anyone is still on your side, you wearily stand up, brush yourself off and set out to get your life back together.
+Completely unsure of whether anyone is still on your side, you wearily stand up, brush yourself off, and set out to get your life back together.

-Okay first of all, let’s agree you’re not a wretched person.
+Okay first of all, let’s agree: You’re not a wretched person.
 You’re just not, I can tell.
-Most likely you are a very good person who, like many of us, has found the unexpected impact of grief a bit disorienting.
+Most likely, you are a very good person who, like many of us, has found the unexpected impact of grief a bit disorienting.
 Hopefully your friends and family know this too and are trying to understand.
 There’s a good chance, with the exception of deep-seated misunderstandings, the people you’ve harmed have already set out to forgive you.

 Just the same, you’re a quality human and quality humans feel bad when they hurt or alienate those they love.
 Even though you may have a good excuse, you’re sorry and you want to avoid any long-term scars caused by improperly dressed wounds.

-If that weren’t reason enough, consider that in order to move forward through your grief and shape a life without the physical presence of your loved one, you need a clear head.
+If that weren’t reason enough, consider that—in order to move forward through your grief and shape a life without the physical presence of your loved one—you need a clear head.
 It will only make your journey lighter if you shed the weight of guilt and resentment and arm yourself with as much love and support as possible.

 It’s time to make amends.

-Really think about this, how can you develop the best possible relationships with all the people in your life?
+Really think about this.
+How can you develop the best possible relationships with all the people in your life?
 Grief shows you how valuable it is to appreciate your loved ones while you have the chance, so maybe you want to look even further back beyond your grief.
 Is there ill will, bad blood, or old resentments anywhere in your past?
 Step 8 says you need to really scour your past to determine where you have caused harm.

 Harm is defined as any level of physical, mental, or spiritual damage.
-You can inflict such damage in very overt ways through insulting, self serving, or malicious behavior; or through more subtle behaviors making you generally difficult to live with.
+You can inflict such damage in very overt ways through insulting, self-serving, or malicious behavior; or through more subtle behaviors making you generally difficult to live with.
 Have you been irresponsible or negligent?
 Have you shut out your spouse?
 Have you ignored a child?
 Have you been impatient, cold, critical, or mean?
 Have you avoided someone because they remind you of your loved one?
 Do you blame someone for the death?
 Do you blame yourself?

 Perhaps most pertinent to our discussion is the reality that often the person we’d most like to make restitution with is the individual who has died.
-Sadly, this is the case for a great many grievers, you are not alone in learning to live with guilt and regret.
-All you can do is consider other ways to find peace and forgiveness – perhaps by forgiving yourself, helping others, and by doing exactly what your doing now—making amends with those who are still living.
+Sadly, this is the case for a great many grievers.
+You are not alone in learning to live with guilt and regret.
+All you can do is consider other ways to find peace and forgiveness; perhaps by forgiving yourself, helping others, and by doing exactly what you’re doing now—making amends with those who are still living.